 vehicle histories and your car insurance

 At Esurance, we use vehicle history reports to help us determine whether a car has a salvage title.
-Generally, cars with salvage titles had been so damaged that the cost of repairs would have exceeded about 75 percent of their pre-damage value.
+Generally, cars with salvage titles have been so damaged that the cost of repairs would exceed about 75 percent of their pre-damage value.
 In other words, these cars have been through the wringer (usually because of a collision or severe fire or flood damage).
-And that means they're risky to insure.
+And that means they're generally riskier to insure.

 If your car never had a salvage title, you can rest easy when it comes to your insurance policy.

 While these reports can be incredibly useful when you're buying a used car, remember that they're not perfect.
 Not every state authority, former owner, or mechanic supplies data to vehicle history companies like CARFAX and AutoCheck, so vehicle history reports don't always tell the full story.
 But on the whole, the info they provide can be an invaluable step toward finding the right ride.

 The Esurance guide to buying a used car